Categories

 Thanks to VicSmart, that’s how fast a permit can now be approved for small-scale developments.
 And as of 16 October 2025, that speed has expanded to include two homes on a lot and certain two-lot subdivisions.

-Our Head Town Planner, Jordan Basford, said this is a moment worth noting.
+Our Town Planner, Jordan Basford, said this is a moment worth noting.
 The government isn’t just tinkering at the edges; it’s quietly proving that planning can move at the pace developers need, if the rules are clear, upfront, and actually enforced.

 What’s Changing?